 Modernism is not only associated with the built form; it also developed across all artistic fields as a means of accommodating and responding to the new technologies of machines, automation and urban design.
-The industrial revolution played a major role in the development of this form of architecture with the development of architecture with the development of materials such as concrete, glass and steel.
+The industrial revolution played a major role in the development of this form of architecture with the development of materials such as concrete, glass and steel.